-Foro Boca, the future home of the Boca del Rio Philharmonic Orchestra, is a new and innovative cultural venue that aims to function as an urban detonator that enhances the modernization of Boca del Rio, Veracruz.
+Foro Boca, is now the home of the Philarmonic orchestra of Boca del Río, is a new and innovative cultural venue that aims to function as an urban detonator that enhances the modernization of Boca del Rio, Veracruz.

 Agustín Pereyra (Project Manager)

 Andrea León (Office Manager)

 Lorena García Cordero (Marketing)

 EMR SA: Enrique Martínez, Elsa Serrano, Miguel Ángel Allende, Kevin Cruz, José Martínez Vargas, José Mejía, Sergio Pérez and Martín S. López

 Auerbach Pollock Friedlander: Tom Neville and Kevin MacPhearson